kagisomnguni/kagisomnguni/README.md

 ### Hi there 👋

 - ⚡ Fun fact: Mix Martial Arts and adrenaline junkie...
-Adventure may hurt but monotomy will kill you.
+Adventure may hurt but monotony will kill you.

 ---